 Cyclocross bikes use larger tyres than standard road tyres, normally 32-33mm knobbly tyres but up to 40mm to improve traction, grip and provide a more stable platform.
 To accommodate these larger tyres the clearance needs to be much greater than a standard road bike.

 This increased clearance also increases the height of the fork, and consequently the front end of the bike.
-Many riders prefer having a taller front end to provide greater control, even slightly tilting the hoods to allow better grip, while others will look for a frame with a short headtube so they can still achieve an aggressive position.
+Many riders prefer having a taller front end to provide greater control, even slightly tilting the hoods to allow for a better grip, while others will look for a frame with a short headtube so they can still achieve an aggressive position.

 UCI sanctioned events stipulate that tyres can be no larger than 33c, however many cyclocross bikes will have tyres up to 40c wide if the clearance will allow.
 The benefit of larger tyres are more traction and stability, greater resistance to punctures, and they can be run at a lower pressure to provide greater shock absorption and comfort.
 The psi of the tyres will vary depending upon size, rider preference and course details but the range will typically be somewhere between 15 and 30psi.